edesz/fastapi-async-db-auth/README.md

 ```bash
 $ make tests
 ```
 in order to test the changes you've made.
+Also, verify that the CI workflow (github actions) completes successfully.

 ## [Attributions](#attributions)
 This project is primarily based on